 Direct alternatives to Canva include Visme, Adobe Creative Cloud Express (formerly Adobe Spark) and VistaCreate (formerly Crello).
 These are similarly affordable graphic design tools that run in a browser and allow non-professional designers to create visual material easily.

-Desktop applications like Adobe Photoshop, Illustrator and Premiere (and other graphic design software you get as part of an Adobe Creative Cloud subscription) can also serve as alternatives to Canva.
-But whereas Canva offers you a built-in library of royalty free photos, graphics and videos, you usually have to source assets ‘outside’ of the Adobe apps.
+Desktop applications like Adobe Photoshop, Illustrator and Premiere (and other graphic design software that you get as part of an Adobe Creative Cloud subscription) can also serve as alternatives to Canva.
+But whereas Canva offers you a built-in library of royalty free photos, graphics and videos, you usually have to source assets ‘outside’ of these Adobe apps.